salesforce/lwc-test/example-ssr/README.md

 We strongly recommend running performance tests at the page level.
 The sample tests are shown at the component level for demonstration purposes only.

 For sample tests, please refer to: [Performance Sample Test](https://github.com/salesforce/lwc-test/blob/master/example-ssr/src/modules/x/hello/__performance__/hello.ssr-performance.test.js)

+### SSR Compiler Version Support

+We now support testing against both SSR Compiler v1 and v2.
+By default, tests run against SSR v2.
+However, if you want to test with v1, set the environment variable `LWC_SSR_MODE` to `v1`.